Content KPIs

 • Speaking of falsified results: Some measurement figures, such as dwell time, are subject to technical errors.
 You must always be aware of how accurately something can be measured.
 And some values such as the “bounce rate” can have different meanings depending on the situation, as this article explains.

 Even a simple tool such as Excel or Google Spreadsheets can serve as an aid here.
-There are also specialized tools such as Klipfolio or Geckoboard.
+There are also specialised tools such as Klipfolio or Geckoboard.
 However, make sure that they are GDPR-compliant.
-Another important point in the evaluation is one that I mentioned briefly above: How much effort was required to achieve the result?
+Another important point in the evaluation is one that I briefly mentioned above: How much effort was required to achieve the result?
 It is sometimes noticeable that there are comparatively small activities that can have a major leverage effect.

 geckoboard